 Who is covered?
 All employees.
 Generally individuals who are considered employees.
 An employee is generally one who’s employer controls the work and manner of performance of the work.

 What is covered?
-Injuries or illness or disease occuring in the course and scope of your employment as a result of your employment.
-Injuries occuring on the job while working or a result of your job and/or duties.
+Injuries or illness or disease occurring in the course and scope of your employment as a result of your employment.
+Injuries occurring on the job while working or a result of your job and/or duties.

 When are you covered?
 Coverage begins the date of hire.
 Sometimes even before you start working, such as an injury as a result of the employers premises on your way to clock in.
 Again coverage includes lost wage benefits and payment of reasonable and necessary medical bills.